-RESPONSE TO PARAGRAPH 1: To the extent the allegations in Paragraph 1 call for legal conclusions, EOG need not respond.
-To the extent a response is required, EOG admits that Hi-Crush purports to bring the action described in Paragraph 1, but expressly denies that the action has any merit.
+RESPONSE TO PARAGRAPH 1: EOG admits that Hi-Crush purports to bring the action described in Paragraph 1, but expressly denies that the action has any merit.
 EOG denies all allegations not specifically admitted in this Paragraph.

 2. Hi-Crush seeks declaratory relief and damages because EOG unjustifiably attempted to terminate the long-term Sand Purchase Agreement (defined below) between Hi-Crush and EOG (the "Parties").
-Specifically, EOG sought to take advantage of Hi-Crush Inc.'s3 disclosure in a Form 10-Q that Hi-Crush Inc. had defaulted on a financial covenant in its ABL Credit Facility, which could potentially trigger the acceleration of certain debt and note obligations.
+Specifically, EOG sought to take advantage of Hi-Crush Inc.'s disclosure in a Form 10-Q that Hi-Crush Inc. had defaulted on a financial covenant in its ABL Credit Facility, which could potentially trigger the acceleration of certain debt and note obligations.
 Hi-Crush Inc. also disclosed, however, that it and certain affiliates had entered into a forbearance agreement and ABL Credit Facility amendment with its ABL lenders, which forestalled the acceleration of its debt and note obligations.
-Ignoring the obvious effect of the forbearance agreement and ABL Credit Facility amendment, EOG promptly sought to terminate the Sand Purchase Agreement under an early termination clause premised on Hi-Crush's
+Ignoring the obvious effect of the forbearance agreement and ABL Credit Facility amendment, EOG promptly sought to terminate the Sand Purchase Agreement under an early termination clause premised on Hi-Crush's "insolvency."
+EOG took the meritless position that Hi-Crush was insolvent even though nothing in the Form 10-Q stated that Hi-Crush was insolvent or unable to pay its debts as they fell due.